hbkwong/Breaking-Bricks/README.md

 ![screenshot](img/screenshot.png)

 Breaking Bricks is a pong-style game inspired by the arcade classic, Breakout.
+The game begins with several layers of bricks placed in the top portion of the screen.
+A ball travels across the screen, bouncing off these bricks as well as the top and side walls of the playing field.

+As a brick is hit, the ball bounces away and the brick is destroyed.
+If the ball reaches the bottom of the screen, the player loses a turn.
+To prevent this, the player controls a moving paddle to bounce the ball, keeping it in play.

 > Breaking Bricks is currently under development.
 If you have any recommendations or comments to share, please feel free to connect.